Analyzing potential exposures to workplace hazards

 - Preparing chemical and radiological exposure assessment protocols

-- Design and testing of dose assignment protocols
+- Designing and testing chemical and radiological dose assignment protocols

-- Reconstruction of retrospective plant operation and health and safety programs
+- Reconstructing retrospective plant operations and health and safety programs

-ORISE and collaborators have, for example, conducted an assessment of health outcomes among nuclear technology workers at the Rocketdyne/Atomics International (AI) Santa Susana Field Laboratory employed between 1948 and 1999.
-Both internal and external radiation doses were considered to produce organ doses.
-In addition, employees’ career exposures pre-and post Rocketdyne/AI employment were also incorporated in the analysis.
+One example of an ORISE assessment, conducted along with collaborators, evaluated health outcomes among nuclear technology workers at the Rocketdyne/Atomics International (AI) Santa Susana Field Laboratory employed between 1948 and 1999.
+Both internal and external radiation doses were considered to produce organ-specific doses.
+Additionally, employees’ career exposures pre- and post-Rocketdyne/AI employment were incorporated in the analysis.

-This assessment was unusual in that comprehensive dose histories were included in the analysis.
-Without considering all sources of occupational exposure, an incorrect characterization of worker exposure would have occurred with the potential to bias epidemiologic results.
-This research was published in the May 2006 edition of Health Physics: The Radiation Safety Journal.
+Because comprehensive dose histories were included in the analysis, the Rocketdyne/AI assessment was unique.
+Without considering all sources of occupational exposure, an incorrect characterization of worker exposure could have occurred with the potential to bias epidemiologic results.
+This research was published in Health Physics: The Radiation Safety Journal.